3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

     - HDMI and Expansion bus audio.
 (At present only Bluetooth audio is supported)
     - Some video formats are not decoded in Android, and will not be played with the current release
     - HDMI hotplug detection (HPD) is not supported.
 (Note: You can still plug in HDMI cable after the board booted, which make HDMI work through two candidate modes: 1280x720p and 800x600p.
 However these are not HPD, they is built-in default.)
-    - The Bluetooth LED is not functional in the Android build **TODO: check this**
     - Power button behavior. [bug #160](https://bugs.96boards.org/show_bug.cgi?id=160)
     - HDMI display sometimes goes off when in AOSP.
 See [bug #136](https://bugs.96boards.org/show_bug.cgi?id=136)
 2. **USB gives occasional non-fatal kernel trace messages**